Umbilical cord care in newborns

 Signs of a local infection at the stump include:

 Be aware of signs of a more serious infection.
-Contact your baby's doctor immediately if your baby has:
+Contact your baby's health care provider immediately if your baby has:

-If your baby's stump has not fallen off in 4 weeks, call you baby's doctor.
+If your baby's stump has not fallen off in 4 weeks (and more likely much sooner), call you baby's provider.
 There may be a problem with the baby's anatomy or immune system.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.